 So helpful.
 Especially as it comes at a time when you’re pregnant and exhausted and have a baby on board and a most likely a toddler in tow and are coping with tantrums and potty training and everything else as well as growing a baby and you just want to have a nap but can’t because as a second-time pregnant woman as there’s a child to keep alive and snacks to fetch and things to carry so many things to do and you can’t quite imagine what it’s going to be like with two children when you’re only just about holding it together with one.

-So with even the Duchess of Cambridge – who has a whole palace of help – admitting being a mum of two is hard, here’s some useful advice for second-time mums:
+So with even the Duchess of Cambridge – who has a whole palace of help – admitting being a mum of two is hard, here are 20 tips for second-time mums:

 All that time spent sitting in coffee shops when you have your first child?
 Won’t happen second-time round or if they do, they will be much less peaceful when you have two to contend with.
 So playdates are where it all happens – either at your own or other people’s houses as it means you can still sit around and feed / look after the baby while the older child plays.
 And drink loads of tea.

 One you don’t hate and actually make an effort to go, every week, as soon as you can, unlike me.
 It gets everyone out of the house and is entertainment for the older child that is not soft play horrors.